mencargo/ror/README.md

 The idea is to bind a key for any given application that will:

-- launch the application, if it's not already running
+- Launch the application, if it's not already running
-- focus the application's window, if it is running
+- Raise the application's window, if it is running

 Pressing the key again will cycle to the application's next window, if there's more than one.